Petr Zenkl: Biography

 Shortly after the Nazi German occupation of Prague (March 1939) Zenkl was arrested and jailed in the Pankrác Prison.
 From there he was transported to the Dachau concentration camp and, after three weeks, to the Buchenwald concentration camp, where he was liberated together with other inmates by the army of U.S. General George S. Patton.
-Zenkl is mentioned in Edward R Murrow's report of Buchenwald on 11 April 1945, when a man turned to him in a barracks and said "You remember me, I am Peter Zenkl, onetime mayor of Prague".
+Zenkl is mentioned in Edward R Murrow's report of Buchenwald on 11 April 1945, when a man turned to him in a barracks and said "You remember me, I am Petr Zenkl, onetime mayor of Prague".
 The two had indeed met before, but given such harsh treatment as Zenkl had endured, he was unrecognizable.
 With American military help, he was able to fly through Frankfurt am Main and Paris to London, where he learned that his place as Mayor of Prague had been taken by the communist Václav Vacek.
 He was also informed that he had been elected chairman of his Czechoslovak National Social Party by the Revolutionary Committee of the party.

-He took over his position as a mayor in August 1945, replacing Vacek, and fulfilled his duties until May 1946, when elections took place and Václav Vacek was installed to the office again.
-After the elections, as a chairman of the second strongest party (after the Communist Party of Czechoslovakia) he became the Deputy Prime Minister of the Czechoslovak government in May 1946.
+He took over his position as mayor in August 1945, replacing Vacek, and fulfilled his duties until May 1946, when elections took place and Václav Vacek returned to office.
+After the elections, as the chairman of the second strongest party (after the Communist Party of Czechoslovakia) he became the Deputy Prime Minister of the Czechoslovak government in May 1946.
 In September 1947 Zenkl, together with minister Jan Masaryk and fellow National Socialist minister of justice Prokop Drtina, were victims of communist-orchestrated intimidation, when they received boxes containing explosives.
-In February 1948 Zenkl resigned, together with other non-communist government ministers, to convince the communist Minister of Interior Václav Nosek to cancel unconstitutional measures, which Nosek instituted during his ministry.
+In February 1948 Zenkl resigned, together with other non-communist government ministers, in order to convince the communist Minister of Interior Václav Nosek to cancel unconstitutional measures, which Nosek had instituted during his ministry.

 After the communist coup d'état of 1948 Zenkl was under constant surveillance by the communist State Security apparatus.
 He managed, however, to escape with his wife to the West in August 1948.
 In subsequent years he became the head of the Czechoslovak political exile movement.
-In 1949-1974 he was a chairman of the exile Council of Free Czechoslovakia, based in Washington, D.C.
+From 1949 to1974 he was a chairman of the exile Council of Free Czechoslovakia, based in Washington, D.C.
 After the fall of communism in 1989, his remains were transferred from the United States to the Vyšehrad Cemetery in Prague.
 In October 1991 he was awarded, in memoriam, the Order of Tomáš Garrigue Masaryk, II class, by President Václav Havel.